ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

-# what does this book aim to accomplish
+# What does this book aim to accomplish
 Try to eliminate pain and suffering.
 We've found ways to drastically reduce pain and suffering, for huamns and deities, and we want to share them with the world.

 In this guide, I will teach you
-X The ONE message everyone needs to hear: Imagine Cemetaries X pop spheres
+- X The ONE message everyone needs to hear: Imagine Cemetaries
+- X pop spheres
-X kill ghosts
+- X kill ghosts
-X how to eliminate the dark cloud that seems to be following you around X feel better right now, make your life easier
+- X how to eliminate the dark cloud that seems to be following you around
+- X feel better right now, make your life easier
-X how spirits need to take care of themselves / nutrition  - I will explain self-care X about our common enemies and how to destroy them / spirit war
+- X how spirits need to take care of themselves / nutrition  - I will explain self-care
+- X about our common enemies and how to destroy them / spirit war
-- how to fight spirits that cannot be destroyed / spirit war X about your kind and other kinds
+- how to fight spirits that cannot be destroyed / spirit war
+- X about your kind and other kinds
-X how to protect your humans
+- X how to protect your humans
-Human vs person
+- Human vs person
-Need a "cue" for meditation
+- Need a "cue" for meditation

-####### Not sure about these
+####### Almost ready
 # Introduction - To humans and otherwise
 # Before You Begin
 # The Dark Cloud